hydra-genetics/alignment/docs/softwares.md

 ---

 ## [minimap2](https://github.com/lh3/minimap2)
-Align long read sequencing data stored in a `bam`file to a reference genome to produce a `bam` with aligned reads.
+Align long read sequencing data stored in a `.bam` file to a reference genome to produce a `bam` with aligned reads.

 ### :snake: Rule